-Either they’re car sick or they’re extremely pleased when a dog starts drooling in the car.
+Various situations can affect your dog to drool while in the car.
+Either they’re car sick or incredibly pleased when a dog starts drooling in the car.
 When they are overwhelmed by extreme emotions, your pet can drool excessively.
-Again, heatstroke, thirstiness can be other causes of drooling.
-Various situations can affect your dog to drool while in the car.
+Again, heatstroke and thirstiness can be other causes of drooling.

-If you’re fed up with cleaning it up or concerned about their health, then you’ve come to the correct place.
+You’ve come to the correct place if you’re fed up with cleaning it up or concerned about their health.

 To know more, let’s move into the next portion!